sutta » sn » sn22 » Saṁyutta Nikāya 22.95

 māyāyaṁ bālalāpinī;

-this illusion, cooed over by fools.
+this illusion, this lament of fools.

 Vadhako esa akkhāto,